Anchiornis (Greek for "almost bird"); pronounced ANN-chee-OR-niss

 fossil beds have proved an endless source of confusion.
 The latest genus to ruffle the feathers of paleontologists is Anchiornis, a tiny dinosaur (not a bird) with unusually long front arms and feathers on its front limbs, hind limbs, and feet.
 Despite its similarity to Microraptor

---another four-winged dino-bird--Anchiornis is believed to have been a troodont, and thus a close relative of the much bigger Troodon
+--another four-winged dino-bird--Anchiornis is believed to have been a troodont dinosaur, and thus a close relative of the much bigger Troodon

 .
 Like other feathered dinosaurs of its kind, Anchiornis may have represented an intermediate stage between dinosaurs and modern birds, though it may also have occupied a side branch of avian evolution destined to die out with the dinosaurs.

 Recently, a team of scientists analyzed the fossilized melanosomes (pigment cells) of a specimen of Anchiornis, resulting in what may be the first full-color depiction of an extinct dinosaur.
-It turns out that this dino-bird had an orange, mohawk-like crest of feathers on its head, and alternating white- and black-striped feathers running along the width of its wings.
-Anchiornis also seems to have sported black and red "freckles" on its beaked face.
+It turns out that this dino-bird had an orange, mohawk-like crest of feathers on its head, alternating white- and black-striped feathers running along the width of its wings, and black and red "freckles" spotting its beaked face.
+This has provided considerable grist for paleo-illustrators, who now have no excuse for depicting Anchiornis with scaly, reptilian skin!